Sports and Nutrition: Fueling Your Performance

 How can I make sure to eat enough calories?

 Calories fuel your body for exercise and replace energy that is used up during sports performance.
-Cutting calories keeps you from performing your best.
+Cutting calories prevents you from performing your best.
 As exercise and athletic training demands energy above and beyond your body’s day-to-day needs, it is essential to meet these needs in order to compete at full strength and recover quickly after a workout.
 Skipping meals will hurt your performance.
-Eating regular meals and healthy snacks is the best way to fuel your body for athletic events.
+Eating regular balanced meals snacks is the best way to fuel your body for athletic events.

 Because different foods have different nutrients, you should eat a variety of foods to get all the nutrients you need to stay in peak condition.
 For example, oranges provide vitamin C and carbohydrates, but not iron or protein.
 A piece of grilled chicken provides iron and protein, but not vitamin C or carbohydrates.
 Remember, a balance of carbohydrates, proteins, fats, minerals, vitamins, and water is best for peak performance.